buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.3.1 =
+* Profiles - Provided the option to replace usernames with unique IDs to secure member profile URLs
+* Profiles - Handled profile field instructions small formatting issue
+* Profiles - Handled profile search issue with profile fields configured as 'only me' privacy
+* Profiles - Handled members count formatting issues across the network as well as APIs
+* Groups - Handled group message with unsupported media format, error message not closing issue
+* Groups - Handled group documents pagination issue
+* Activity - Handled activity posts liked members tooltip formatting issue
+* Media - Handled media modal 'Download' button UI issue when 'BuddyBoss Theme' is not active
+* Messages - Small improvement for shared socket connection update for multiple browser tabs using Pusher
+* Messages - Handled selected member in compose message is not appearing when the mention name is updated and a message is composed of the profile
+* Messages - Handled video embed not showing properly in messages
+* Connections - Provided option to auto-follow when members connect
+* Moderation - Handled critical issues in the settings API when all moderation options are disabled
+* Core - Improved and optimized presence API performance for online/offline status using MU Plugin and independent PHP file
+* Core - Small improvement for Activity, Activity comment, media description, forums discussion, and reply form by not allowing to submit when no text or media uploaded
+* Coding Standards - Small code refactoring to fix PHP warnings for non-logged-in users
+* Events Calendar Pro - Handled events page not working conflict when private site enabled
+* REST API - Handled incorrect replies order in the profile issue in the API
+* REST API - Handled group types in a non-English language not returning in the API
+* REST API - Handled update sub-group privacy using API removes parent group settings
+* REST API - Handled invited organizer returns in the API before accepting the request

 = 2.3.0 =
 * Profiles - Handled a small UX issue in the profile fields screen in the dashboard
 * Notifications - Small improvements to not trigger multiple notifications for forum discussion and reply when members are mentioned